tmkeil/RegressionModels_WithPython/README.md

 ## ✅ Conclusion

-Although Ridge Regression with α = 10 achieved a similar fit to higher-degree polynomial models on training data,
-its **cross-validation R² score of 0.89** showed it is **less prone to overfitting** and thus more reliable on unseen data.
+Although Ridge Regression with α = 10 achieved a fit comparable to higher-degree polynomial models on the training data, its **cross-validation R² score of 0.89** indicates that it is **less prone to overfitting** and therefore more reliable on **unseen data**.

-> **Final verdict**:
+**Best overall model:**
-> Ridge Regression (degree 2, α = 10) was the best tradeoff between accuracy and generalization.
+Ridge Regression (degree 2, α = 10) provided the best trade-off between accuracy and generalization – combining strong predictive performance with improved robustness.